sriramhere/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 1. In the **CustomerManager** begin solution, open **Package.appxmanifest**.

-    > **Note:** The package manifest is an XML document that contains the info the system needs to deploy, display, or update a Windows 8 Style UI app.
+    > **Note:** The package manifest is an XML document that contains the info the system needs to deploy, display, or update a Windows Store app.
 This info includes package identity, package dependencies, required capabilities, visual elements, and extensibility points.
 Every application package must include one package manifest.

 1. Click **Store** in the Visual Studio menu and select **Reserve App Name**.